Romans 8:31-39

 The saving love of God in Christ is undefeatable and unbreakable.

-37 No, in all these things, we are more than conquerors through him who loved us.
+37 No, in all these things we are more than conquerors through Him who loved us.

-39 nor height, nor depth, nor any other created thing will be able to separate us from God’s love which is in Christ Jesus our Lord.
+39 neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.

 The saving love of God in Christ is undefeatable and unbreakable.